SeddonShen/symex_processor_verification/README.md

 ## How to Cite

-Further details are described in the folliwng publication: [publication][symex-vp paper]:
+Now this work based on the folliwng publication: [publication][symex-vp paper]:

 ```
 @INPROCEEDINGS{nbruns2023symex,